Description:

 If your goal is a permanent four day week at full pay without stalling promotions why not shift the conversation from proving presence to proving impact, and could you map out the exact career milestones you expect during the trial with named stakeholders who will vouch for you, paired with a learning and delegation plan that shows leadership growth and could you propose timing the pilot right after a major delivery so success is visible, include concrete throughput and stakeholder satisfaction metrics, and agree a clear trigger for renegotiation if responsiblities increase rather than agreeing to invasive monitoring that erodes trust?

 When was the last time you talked openly about what really makes your output shine, beyond the usual metrics?
-Could shifting the conversation from "less time worked" to "more value delivered" be the secret sauce here?
+Could shifting the conversation from "less time worked" to "more value delivered" be the secret sauce here?- Anonymous: Exactly, the "system" thrives on measuring visible hours, not actual value.
+I wonder if we're quietly being conditioned to accept this norm while missing chances to redefine what βsuccessβ really means beyond the clock?
+How do we get others to buy into this narrative shift?

 Join the conversation and help others by sharing your insights.